 Kier & Wright enters an era of remarkable growth and expansion.
 Between 2010 and 2018, the firm’s staff nearly doubles.

 In 2010, Kier & Wright outgrows its office in Pleasanton and moves its headquarters to its current location in Livermore.
-In 2014, Kier & Wright opens a satellite office in Ventura.
-In 2016, the firm expands to Manteca.
-In 2017, Kier & Wright opens its newest office in Rancho Cordova.
-In 2019, Kier & Wright’s Ventura staff moves to a new office location in Camarillo.
+In 2014, Kier & Wright opens a satellite office in Ventura--in early 2019, this office moves to Camarillo.
+In 2016, Kier & Wright opens another satellite office in Manteca.
+In 2017, Kier & Wright opens an office in the Sacramento Metropolitan Area.
+In 2019, Kier & Wright expands to Orange County with a sixth office in Irvine.

 In 2012, Kier & Wright begins work on its biggest land use planning project to date: the 1800-acre Cordes Ranch Specific Plan.
 The City of Tracy adopts the plan in 2013, thereby approving the 1800-acre International Park of Commerce industrial business park development.
 Kier & Wright provides design and surveying for the construction of miles of public infrastructure improvements associated with IPC and millions of square feet of new warehouse and distribution centers.